Quantum algorithms based on quantum trajectories: Introduction

 In this paper we provide evidence that the additive lower-bound is in-fact reachable for Lindbladian simulation.
-More specifically, for a large class of Lindbladians, we construct a quantum algorithm which solves the Lindbladian simulation problem and achieves a query complexity of $O(T + \frac{\log(1/\epsilon)}{\log\log(1/\epsilon)})$ to the Lindbladian's jump operators.
+More specifically, for the Lindbladians satisfying $\sum_{\mu=1}^{m}L_{\mu}^{\dagger}L_{\mu}\propto \mathbb{I}$, we construct a quantum algorithm which solves the Lindbladian simulation problem and achieves a query complexity of $O(T + \frac{\log(1/\epsilon)}{\log\log(1/\epsilon)})$ to the Lindbladian's jump operators.
+For \emph{purely} dissipative Lindbladians that satisfy this restriction, our algorithm obtains a query complexity that is optimal with respect to the time of simulation.

 The approach we take in constructing the algorithm is heavily inspired by the quantum trajectories/Monte Carlo wavefunction approach towards classically simulating the Lindblad master equation \cite{breuer2007the}.
+Simulating the quantum trajectories as opposed to the full Lindblad master equation allows us to exploit the fact that quantum jumps are timed by a Poisson clock, occurring infrequently with an average number of jumps per trajectory being $O(T)$.
+This allows us to reduce the number of queries to the Lindbladian's jump operators and is the core reason behind the additive query complexity.

+In addition, we provide a characterization of the set of Lindbladians which satisfy our algorithm's constraint.
+The results we provide suggest that extending our algorithm to Lindbladians outside this set will require more than a naive black-box approach.

-The paper is divided into four sections, the first being a preliminaries section where we introduce some notion, algorithmic tools, and review the quantum jump/Monte Carlo wavefunction unraveling of the Lindblad master equation.
-In the second section we provide a brief analysis and characterization of the set of Lindbladians for which our algorithm can be applied to, and in the section to follow we introduce the new algorithm and provide its resource analysis.
-Finally, we conclude with a section summarizing and discussing our results.
+The paper is divided into four sections, with section~\ref{sec:preq} being a preliminaries section where we introduce some notation, algorithmic tools, and review the quantum jump/Monte Carlo wavefunction unraveling of the Lindblad master equation.
+In section~\ref{sec:newalg} we introduce the new algorithm and provide its resource analysis.
+In the section~\ref{sec:char} which follows, we provide a short argument regarding our algorithm's optimality with respect to the time of simulation $T$ for the restricted class of Lindbladian dissipators we consider, along with a brief analysis and characterization of this restricted class.
+Finally, we conclude with section~\ref{sec:disc} summarizing and discussing our results.